markp-gc/ipu_ray_lib/README.md

-# Ray-Tracing on Graphcore IPUs
+# Ray tracing on Graphcore IPUs

+![Example output image](images/example.png "Images path traced on IPU.")

-This project is a redesign of an experimental ray/path-tracer for the IPU (old version is [here](https://github.com/markp-gc/ipu_path_trace)).
+This project is a redesign of an experimental ray/path tracer for Graphcore Intelligence Processing Units (IPUs).
+Key features are:
+* Executes on Graphcore IPUs (not nominally designed for rendering).
+* It combines path tracing with "neural rendering": a high-dynamic-range (HDR) environment light is encoded in a small neural image field (NIF).
+* The neural network weights, scene description and bounding volume hierachy (BVH) reside entirely in on-chip SRAM.

+The old version is [here](https://github.com/markp-gc/ipu_path_trace).
 This new version is completely re-architected with the aim of making it more flexible and easier to extend.
-There has also been some attempt at making it interoperable with Embree (which is used to build an initial bounding volume hierachy).
+There has also been some attempt at making it interoperable with Embree (which is used to build an initial BVH).

-![Example output image](images/example.png "Images path traced on IPU.")

-## Try it immediately in a free notebook
+## Try immediately in a free notebook

 The simplest way to experiment with the renderer is by launching a pre-built docker container on a cloud service.
 Paperspace, for example, provides free IPU-POD4 machines.
 Click this link and follow the instructions in the README.ipynb notebook: